 The 13th is a glorious short par three played back in the opposite direction, with a shortish iron in theory providing a great birdie chance but major problems awaiting a poor shot.

-The 14th is a “risk-reward” par five designed so beautifully that it provides a majestic challenge despite having only one bunker and the 15th goes one better; what many regard as Ashburnham’s best and most demanding hole, a long par four with a sloping green, has no bunkers at all!
+The 14th is a “risk-reward” par five designed so beautifully that it provides a majestic challenge despite having only one bunker and the 15th goes one better; what many regards as Ashburnham’s best and most demanding hole, a long par four with a sloping green, has no bunkers at all!

-The 18th provides, as a final test, the requirement for a lofted approach shot to carry a bank to reach the elevated green and we trust that golfers as they leave this green will, even if Ashburnham’s challenge has given them a last minute disaster, reflect on the overall quality of the course and the beautifully true manicured greens.
+The 18th provides, as a final test, the requirement for a lofted approach shot to carry a bank to reach the elevated green and we trust that golfers as they leave this green, will, even if Ashburnham’s challenge has given them a last-minute disaster, reflect on the overall quality of the course and the beautifully true manicured greens.